Wave08/alx-system_engineering-devops/README.md

-printing absolute path fo current working directory
+printing an absolutr path name of working directory